Okehampton Interchange railway station: History

 Exeter-bound trains could use the through platform on the north side, and the heritage Dartmoor Railway would use the bay platform; however the Dartmoor Railway ceased operations in 2020.
 The railway between and Exeter reopened on 20 November 2021 as the Dartmoor Line.

+The station is part of the county council's Devon Metro scheme and was described as a priority station for construction.
 Plans and funding were announced for a "West Devon Transport Hub" east of Okehampton in November 2023.
 The station was planned to have one platform, a lift, and parking for 200 cars.
 The station name was announced in May 2024 to be Okehampton Interchange.
-Funding was approved by the Government in June 2024 as part of the Levelling Up Project and the station is expected to be opened in summer 2026.
+Funding was approved by the Government in June 2024 as part of the Levelling Up Project.
 Ground preparation work started towards the end of 2024 and construction work started in February 2025.

+The station opened on 31 July 2026, with an official opening ceremony and a special train for officials.
+The first public services began on 1 August.